Interesting Info -> Computer Help -> Virus Removal Guide

 > I suggest you use a concise & descriptive message title, then a little bit about your malware symptoms, be sure to mention that you followed their 8 Step Guide and have your required log files.
 Then paste in the following logs:

-– Malwarebytes Anti-Malware log
+– AVG or Avast Anti-Malware log

 – DDS logs: both DDS.txt and Attach.txt

-Keep your antivirus scan log from earlier handy incase you are asked to post it as well.
+Keep your antivirus scan log from earlier handy in case you are asked to post it as well.

 Alternative Malware Removal Help: